How Long Does it Take to Get Out of Ketosis After Eating Carbs?

 Your body begins to use ketones as its main fuel source.
 These are compounds are the result of breaking down fat.
 This metabolic process is known as “ketosis” and can have many benefits.

 Now, your body is starting to become “fat-adapted” which doesn’t always mean you are in ketosis.
 You can achieve fat adaptation without being in ketosis.
-The way this difference is measured is though exercise.
+The way this difference is measured is through exercise.
 Your body will burn through significant amounts of fat and it will conserve carbohydrates.

 However, much of the benefits to being in ketosis are the result of fat adaptation.
 Those benefits include: